GSMA AgriTech Programme

 By providing funding and deep technical expertise to service providers, we support scalable commercial digital solutions that impact smallholder farmers and the agricultural industry at large.

 All our work is done with a social impact objective.
 Everything we learn is made available to investors, donors, mobile operators, AgriTech providers, content developers and others on an unrestricted and royalty-free basis.
-All the lessons learned from our implementation projects are available for public use – check out our recent resources.
+All the lessons learned from our implementation projects are available for public use.

 We have rebranded from former GSMA mAgri to GSMA AgriTech programme to reflect the changes in the industry that happened over the last decade since the beginning of the programme in 2009.
 With a multitude of digital technologies and platforms being available to reach smallholders, we are excited to take on a broader outlook to synthesise and offer best practice in AgriTech space to industry practitioners and investors.